nageshchauhan/thinkofjava.io/java/fundamentals/1_identifiers/identifiers.md

 ### Conclusion:

 - All 53 reserved words in Java contains only lower case alphabet.
-- We have only `new` keyword and there is no `delete` keyword, because destruction of useless object is the responsibility of Garbage collector.
+- We have only `new` keyword and there is no `delete` keyword, because destruction of useless object is the responsibility of garbage collector.
-- Following are are new keywords in Java
+- Following are new keywords in Java

     ```java
     strictfp // 1.2 version onwards